20 Good movies to Learn Korean

 17. Old Boy (올드보이), 2003

 Old Boy is an epic film that has come forward from the Korean film industry.
-Even after 17 years after the release, people still talk about this masterpiece.
+Even 17 years after its release, people still talk about this masterpiece.

 Oldboy

 It’s beyond an action thriller film.
-It revolves around a man, Oh Dae-su (Choi Min-sik), held captive in a cell for 15 long years for no known reasons.
+It revolves around a man, Oh Dae-su (Choi Min-Sik), who was held captive in a cell for 15 long years for no known reason.

 Now he has been released.
 However, he has five days to take his revenge.
 But he finds himself trapped in a different conspiracy after coming out.
 He also falls in love with a young Sushi chef, Mi-do.

-The film has some scenes for which you need to have a strong stomach.
-It is based on Garon Tsuchiya’s Japanese manga of the same name.
+The film is based on Garon Tsuchiya’s Japanese manga of the same name.
+Some scenes require a strong stomach.

-This is one favorite and one of the best Korean movies for learning Korean.
+This is one of my favorite and best Korean movies for learning Korean.

 18. Be With You (지금 만나러 갑니다), 2018

-This romantic film featuring Son Ye-jin, the “Crash Landing On You actress,” who kept you hooked to the screens with her visual and fabulous acting.
+This romantic film features Son Ye-jin, the “Crash Landing On You” actress, who kept you hooked to the screens with her visuals and fabulous acting.

-So Ji-sub, a prominent Korean name entertainment industry, has come together to make this beautiful film into happening.
+So Ji-sub, a prominent Korean name in the entertainment industry, has come together to make this beautiful film a reality.

 Soo-ah (Son Ye-jin) promises her husband, Woo-Jin (So Ji-sub), to return to him one year later on the first rainy day before she dies.

-The promise seems unbelievable to her husband.
-When she makes it happen for real, it left him shocked.
+Her husband finds the promise unbelievable.
+When she makes it happen for real, he is shocked.

-She doesn’t have any memories of her life with Woo-jin, and he tries to bring it back.
+She has no memories of her life with Woo-jin, and he tries to return them.

-It’s a remake of a Japanese film of the same name which came in 2004.
-The movie was also an adaptation of a novel by Takuji Ichikawa by the same name.
+It’s a remake of a 2004 Japanese film of the same name, which was also an adaptation of Takuji Ichikawa’s novel of the same name.

-This will also help you develop your Korean sounds, accents, rhythm, and pronunciation.
+This will also help you develop Korean sounds, accents, rhythm, and pronunciation.

 19. Gonjinam: Haunted Asylum (곤지암), 2018